bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | About

 Swiftcurrent Lake and Lake Josephine below

-The summit comes into view
+The summit came into view

 Yellow buckwheat (mouse over) blankets the slope